jrsmth/jara3/docs/technicalreferences.md

         * Make variables final - including in method parameters if they are not changing
     * Add T2-DB standards:
         * this and that...
-* Set aside 15 mins to go through these when you review a PR.
+* Set aside 15 mins or so, to go through these when you review a PR.

 ### Test-Driven Design
 * TDD is a must when creating methods, especially in Java-land.